Buying property in Scotland – a money timeline

 Here’s some useful information:

-Once you have agreed a mortgage ‘in principle’ you may have to pay a booking fee or other fee to reserve it.
+Once you have agreed a mortgage ‘in principle’ you might have to pay a booking fee or other fee to reserve it.
 Typical cost: £99-£250.

 Stage 2 – Find a solicitor